demharusnam/SwiftUIDrag/README.md

 | `vertical` | enables collapsing content on either the top or bottom sides of SDView |
 | `all` | enables collapsing content on either the top, bottom, leading, trailing sides of SDView |

-### Visible Width
+### Visible Size

-The `visibleWidth` parameter determines how much width or height of your content should be visible upon collapse.
+The `visibleSize` parameter determines how much width or height of your content should be visible upon collapse.
 By default it is set to 60 for both.

 ### Content